prodo-dev/prodo/docs/content/05_tutorials/github-prs.md

 (HMR)](https://webpack.js.org/concepts/hot-module-replacement/).
 This means when you make a change, your app will update without the page refreshing.

-Lets change the header in `src/components/Header.tsx`.
+Let's change the header in `src/components/Header.tsx`.

 ```tsx
 import * as React from "react";